Azure/ARO-RP/docs/monitoring.md

   locally (like k8s list/watch).
 At startup, the cosmos DB change feed returns the current state of all of the OpenShiftClusterDocuments; subsequently as OpenShiftClusterDocuments it returns the updated documents.
+* At the moment of writing, the change feed does not log record deletions.
+It logs only changes.
+Deallocated clusters are deleted from the monitoring list only if they were seen in the `DeletingProvisioningState` by the monitor.
+  The monitor reads the change feed every 10 seconds, so we should except exclude cases when `OpenShiftClusterDocuments` have the `DeletingProvisioningState` less than 10 seconds.
 * Each monitor aims to check each cluster it "owns" every 5 minutes; it walks the local database map and distributes checking over lots of local goroutine workers.